Naming and Tagging Conventions

 TotalRevenueUppercase first letter breaks camelCasetotalRevenue

 šŸ’” When several fields belong to the same domain, use a shared prefix.
-It groups fields together in the field list and makes segmentation conditions easier to read:
+It groups related fields together in the field list and makes segmentation conditions easier to read:

 loyaltyTier